anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-tool-compatible-with-aao/index.md

 ### For non-NDMF based non-destructive tools {#improve-compatibility-non-ndmf-based}

-If your tool is a non-destructive tools not based on NDMF[^NDMF], please consider make your tool based on NDMF and [follow guide for NDMF-based tools](#improve-compatibility-ndmf-based).
+If your tool is a non-destructive tools not based on NDMF[^NDMF], please consider make your tool based on NDMF.

 If your tool is applied on play, to ensure compatibility with Avatar Optimizer, you have to use NDMF to guarantee applying ordering between Avatar Optimizer and your tool.
-If your tool does something only on building avatar, makeing your tool based on NDMF is not required.
+If your tool does something only on building avatar, making your tool based on NDMF is not required.

-If you don't want to make your took based on NDMF, please remove your component before processing AvatarOptimizer.
+If you don't want to make your took based on NDMF, please remove your component before processing Avatar Optimizer.
 To achieve this, please execute your tool before NDMF's Optimization pass.
 Currently NDMF executes Optimization passes in order `-1025`, JUST before VRCSDK's `RemoveAvatarEditorOnly` callback so your tool should register `IVRCSDKPreprocessAvatarCallback` with smaller `callbackOrder`.

-If your tool actually want to do something with your components after Optimization pass, please [register your component][register-component] to Avatar Optimizer.
+If your tool actually want to do something with your components after Avatar Optimizer (Optimization pass in NDMF), please [register your component][register-component] to Avatar Optimizer.

-## For other tools that just holds data with components.
+### For other tools that just holds data with components. {#non-destructive-tools}

-If your tool holds some information with components and doesn't have meaning at the build time, please remove your component before AvatarOptimizer with `IVRCSDKPreprocessAvatarCallback` or register your component to Avatar Optimizer.
+If your tool holds some information with components and doesn't have meaning at the build time, please remove your component before Avatar Optimizer with `IVRCSDKPreprocessAvatarCallback` or register your component to Avatar Optimizer.

 When you want to remove your component with `IVRCSDKPreprocessAvatarCallback`, please refer [this section](#improve-compatibility-non-ndmf-based).

-When you want to register your component to Avatar Optimizer, please refer [this section][register-component] or [this section](#register-meaningless-component).
+When you want to register your component to Avatar Optimizer, please refer [this section][register-component].

-## Registering your components {#register-component}
+### Registering your components {#register-component}

-If your tool want to keep your component after processing Avatar Optimizer, or want to removed by AvatarOptimizer, you can register your component to Avatar Optimizer to tell about your component.
+If your tool want to keep your component after processing Avatar Optimizer, or want to removed by Avatar Optimizer, you can register your component to Avatar Optimizer to tell about your component.

-To call APIS in Avatar Optimizer, first, Please make assembly definition file[^asmdef] if your tool doesn't have.
+To call APIs in Avatar Optimizer, first, Please make assembly definition file[^asmdef] if your tool doesn't have.

 Next, add `com.anatawa12.avatar-optimizer.api.editor` to assembly references in asmdef file.
-If your tool doesn't want to depends on Avatar Optimizer, please add version defines for Avatar Optimizer.
+If your tool doesn't want to depends on Avatar Optimizer, please use [Version Defines].
 Because Avatar Optimizer didn't have public API piror to 1.6.0 and will break api in 2.0.0, it's recommended to add version range like `[1.6,2.0)` (or more stricter like `[1.7,2.0)`).